 Emergency & Important Numbers

-To dial from outside Austria, dial your international access code, the country code, city code, then the number.
+To dial from outside Austria, dial the international access code, country code, city code, then number.

 |Austria's country code||43|

 |International operator & information||11 88 77 (inland, EU & neighbouring countries); 0900 11 88 77 (other countries)|

 Paperwork A valid passport is required when entering Austria.
 The only exception to this rule is when entering from another Schengen country (all EU states minus Britain and Ireland, plus Switzerland); in this case, only a national identity card is required.

 Border procedures Formal border controls have been abolished for those entering from another EU country or Switzerland, but spot checks may be carried out at the border or inside Austria itself.

 Austrian customs regulations are in line with all other EU countries.
 Items such as weapons, certain drugs (both legal and illegal), meat, some plant materials and animal products are subject to strict customs control.
 All goods must be for personal use.
 The Ministry of Finance website (http://english.bmf.gv.at) has an overview of regulations.

 Below are some key guidelines for anyone 17 years or older importing items from an EU or non-EU country.
 The amounts in brackets are for items imported from outside the EU; if tobacco products don’t have health warnings in the German language, these too are limited to the amounts given in brackets.